Welcome to Reception!

 Reading Books

-Books will be collected on Fridays and new books will be given out on Mondays.
+Books will be changed on Mondays and Thursdays.
 Please ensure your child has their reading diary signed to say they have read to an adult.
 Please try to listen to your child reading for at least 5-10 minutes each day.

 Sharing a book at bedtime or reading a story to your child will help them develop a love for reading!

-If you have any questions about Reception and the things we do, please come and talk to either Miss Webster (Mon-Thu) or Mrs Richards (Wed-Fri)
+If you have any questions about Reception and the things we do, please come and talk to either Miss Webster (Mon-Thu) or Miss Wisher (Thu-Fri)

 Preschool Reading